-In 2014 Eleanor acted in the trial of R v X for an Iranian former political prisoner alleged to have laundered the proceeds of crime though networks in Tehran and Dubai.
-Led by Dean Armstrong QC, the case incorporated expert evidence of “Hawala” systems by which large sums were transferred between jurisdictions.
+She recently acted for an Iranian former political prisoner alleged to have laundered the proceeds of crime through Hawala banking networks in Tehran and Dubai.
 Unusually, expert evidence was called by the defence as to the risks to former political prisoners in Iran in the aftermath of the 1979 revolution, and the exile in Iraq of regime opponents for whose benefit the defendant averred the transfer of millions of pounds were made.

 Eleanor has experience of insolvency law in both criminal and civil contexts, including acting for trustees in bankruptcy and third parties attempting to challenge the making of confiscation orders.
 In addition to her courtroom and advisory work in this area, Eleanor is a consultant editor of the Lloyds Law Reports on Financial Crime.

-Eleanor has significant expertise in the full range of Health and Safety, Environment Agency, and other regulatory criminal proceedings.
-She has acted for both prosecution and defence in relation to allegations of gross negligence manslaughter and corporate manslaughter, and is frequently instructed on behalf of companies and directors in relation to alleged breaches of sections 2, 3 and relevant regulations.
+Eleanor has significant expertise in the full range of health and safety, environment agency, and other regulatory criminal proceedings.
+She has acted for both prosecution and defence in relation to allegations of gross negligence manslaughter and corporate manslaughter, and is frequently instructed on behalf of companies and directors in relation to alleged breaches of sections 2, 3 of he Health and Safety at Work Act and relevant regulations.
 She is instructed to advise pre-charge, in challenges to prohibition and improvement notices, and to act at trial.
 She has acted for clients from a range of sectors including the leisure, residential, retail, agricultural, manufacturing, industrial, recycling, entertainment and nuclear industries.
-Manslaughter cases include defending a care home owner charged with manslaughter arising from a medication error, and the prosecution of the directors of a firework company whose storage premises exploded, killing two firemen.
+Manslaughter cases include defending a company charged with the operation of an industrial moulding oven which resulted in death, a care home owner charged in relation to a fatal medication error, and the prosecution of the directors of a firework company whose storage premises exploded, killing two firemen.

 Eleanor has similar expertise in the field of fire safety regulation and the Fire Safety Order, and acted in the three-month “super inquest” into the deaths of 6 people following a fire in a tower block in Peckham, in which she was instructed by the landlord, Southwark Borough Council (led by Richard Matthews QC).
 Her expert knowledge in this field incorporates issues relating to causation and spread of fire, emergency response, fire safety measures and fire resisting construction, manufacture and storage of explosives, and the polluting effects of fire.
 She both prosecutes and defends charges brought under the Fire Safety Order, and also advises in relation to issuance of, appeal against, and breach of, enforcement and prohibition notices.
 Her experience in this area includes claims for Judicial Review in relation to enforcement activity by Fire Authorities, and she has previously been instructed in proceedings in which a technical dispute was referred to the Secretary of State for determination.